 1: The more inspection, the better the components will be

-Current CAD and technical drawing software allows addition of inspection notes and dimensions at the click of a mouse; not only is it easy, but it may also seem logical to designers that including a more detailed component specification will lead to more thoroughly checked and accurate parts; leading to the question “why not just get it measured?” but taking this approach can lead to unwanted drawbacks:
+Current CAD and technical drawing software allows addition of inspection notes and dimensions at the click of a mouse; once ensuring a robust modelling approach it's not only easy, but it may also seem logical to designers that including a more detailed component specification will lead to more thoroughly checked and accurate parts; leading to the question “why not just get it measured?” but taking this approach can lead to unwanted drawbacks: